A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 2) Willis Reed (Grambling)

-In a honor that will likely stand for the foreseeable future, as the HBCU-to-NBA pipeline has mostly dried up, Reed is the only HBCU alumnus to win NBA league MVP or Finals MVP.
+In a honor that will likely stand for the foreseeable future, Reed is the only HBCU alumnus to win NBA league MVP or Finals MVP.
 Not only did he earn both those awards in the ’69-’70 season, Reed also provided one of the most indelible moments in basketball history, bounding through the tunnel of Madison Square Garden to start game seven of the Finals despite a torn thigh muscle.
 Though nothing in his collegiate career reached those heights of importance and renown, Reed also had some significant successes at Grambling, averaging 26.6 points and 21.3 rebounds per game in his senior season, getting named an All-American twice, and leading the Tigers to the 1961 NAIA national championship.
 Playing for Grambling was a natural fit for Reed, who was born and raised just 20 miles away on a farm in still heavily segregated Northeastern Louisiana.
 Though his entire pro career, both as a player and coach, happened in New York, Reed’s heart was always back in the countryside of Louisiana, and he eventually retired to a large farm just down the road from the Grambling campus.

 1) Sam Jones (North Carolina Central)